AlyBadawy/VexUF_Horus_fw/README.md

 ## Usage

 The Horus device continuously monitors and logs data from connected power sources and sensors.
 It also transmits critical information using the APRS protocol.
 Use a computer or a TNC to receive and analyze the transmitted data for operational insights.

+## Contributing

+We welcome contributions from the community.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes to the branch.
+4. Submit a pull request with a detailed description of your changes.

+Please ensure that your contributions adhere to the coding standards and guidelines outlined in the repository.

+## License

+This repository is licensed under the [Apache License 2.0](./LICENSE).
+You may use, modify, and distribute the code under the terms of the license.
+This includes both non-commercial and commercial purposes, provided that you comply with the terms, including providing proper attribution to the original authors and including a copy of the license in any distributed software.

+## Bug Reports and Feature Requests

+If you encounter any bugs or have feature requests, please add them to the [issues section](https://github.com/alybadawy/VexUF-Firmwares/issues) of this repository.
+We appreciate your feedback and will do our best to address issues promptly.